All Episodes

 And every time I go, I order that.

-And I always tell you, I've never been there.
+And I always tell them.

-Is it is the food good there?
+Is the food good there?

 This burger is good.

-I always tell them don't wuss out on the peanut butter and jelly.
+I always tell them, don't wuss out on the peanut butter and jelly.

-Like really like slather it up.
+Like really slather it up.

 And they do when I tell them to.